 - Our systematic suppression of mutually beneficial community ideas (as described by Kemmis in Community and the Politics of Place).

-- Our creation and promotion of an economy which must have high levels of consumption.
+- Our creation and promotion of an economy that must have high levels of consumption.

 - Our growing lack of civility and cooperative action.